British Columbia Canadian School, Dubai Investments Park – The Review

 Second, there are benefits from a school organisation that is smaller scale and 100% family owned.
 The investment, as a rule, carries with it a personal stake that can be powerful when contrasted with the much larger business operations of the bigger school groups for whom one school can become just another in a grand web of business interests.

-In our dealings so far with the company one thing that does shine through is a very genuine commitment to the education of children, and also a real commitment to the inclusive approach offered by the British Columbia curriculum over its Canadian alternatives.
-There is a genuine belief that comes across that the school believes it is going to make quite an impact when it launches.
+In our meeting so far with all those involved with the development of The British Columbia Canadian School, one thing that does shine through is a very genuine commitment to the education of children.
+This is also reflected in an overriding commitment to the inclusive approach offered by the British Columbia curriculum over its Canadian alternatives.

-Whilst the the Dubai school will have clearly defined spaces and buildings within the same school grounds rather than having, for example, an entirely separate Early years school, the school is committed to maintaining clear separation of ethos and approach at each phase which we believe is important.
+Whilst the the Dubai school will have clearly defined spaces and buildings within the same school grounds rather than having, for example, an entirely separate Early years school, the school is committed to maintaining clear separation of ethos and approach at each phase, something which we believe will appeal to many prospective parents.

 We know that in the Emirates many parents choose at the younger ages to keep children educated at dedicated pre-schools even if this does carry disruption later.
 BCCS hopes to mitigate this whilst maintaining clear separation of children by age.